Kumarmehta019/Museum-Mapper/README.md

 - Learning to use Bulma CSS Framework.
 - Utilising Insomnia to test API endpoints and get requests.
 - Creating a wireframe on Figma.
-- Learning to work as a group and working around each others schedule.
+- Learning to work as a group and working around each other's schedule.